 If life is a game, I’m playing Snakes and Ladders.
 Over and over again I’m on the home stretch, convinced I’ll outwit the serpents.
 I throw the dice and gulp!
 I’m going down the longest snake on the board.
-The one that poops you out at START when FINISH is but a few mocking blocks away (that snake was the most feared and revered on the massive soft plastic ‘board’ my sons and I played on).
+The one that poops you out at START when FINISH is but a few mocking blocks away.

-It’s disheartening and infuriating…and of late, when I find myself swallowed whole into the dark and stretched belly of the beast, conscious and undigested all the way through, I am livid.
+It’s disheartening and infuriating.
+Of late, when I find myself swallowed whole into the dark and stretched belly of the beast, conscious and undigested all the way through, I am livid.

 I said ‘loops’ – here they’re snakes.
-I have nothing against snakes – a brother and my eldest son kept snakes – but they are The Devil in the simple but tense game of Snakes and Ladders; they defeat you effortlessly by taking you back to memories of struggle and perceived failure or inadequacy (or whatever your ‘triggers’ are).
+I have nothing against snakes.
+A brother, and my eldest son, kept snakes.
+But snakes are The Devil in the simple but tense game of Snakes and Ladders.
+They defeat you effortlessly by taking you back to memories of struggle, perceived failure, or inadequacy, whatever your ‘triggers’ are.